This post is by Billy Ulmer, author of the Life in a Tiny House ebook.

 With 10 years in her 84 square foot house on wheels, Dee is often called a pioneer of the tiny house movement.
 I think it’s brave enough just to be an early adopter of a new idea, but Dee was one of the earliest adopters out there.
 She tracked down Jay Schafer, father of the modern tiny house on wheels, from a photo in a magazine and flew to his little house to learn how it worked.
 Her home and story have been documented in books, magazines, radio, a touching TEDx talk, the National Building Museum, and now with her own book: The Big Tiny, out April 22nd.
 Spoiler alert: I love it.
 The story is great, and she can really turn a phrase.

-I’ve done marketing work for the last year for her business PAD Tiny Houses, all the while hearing bits and pieces of her compelling story: the serious heart condition that made her re-examine her life, her experience in Guatemala with Habitat for Humanity that weighed on her first-world conscience, and her tiny house that she “parked” in a friend’s backyard, where she helped take care of her elderly neighbor for the past decade.
+I’ve worked with Dee at PAD for a couple years now, all the while hearing bits and pieces of her compelling story: the serious heart condition that made her re-examine her life, her experience in Guatemala with Habitat for Humanity that weighed on her first-world conscience, and her tiny house that she “parked” in a friend’s backyard, where she helped take care of her elderly neighbor for the past decade.